Tinnitus is the term for hearing noises in your ears when there is no outside source of the sounds. There are two broad types of tinnitus:

 Sensorineural tinnitus is much more common.
 Approximately one in every 10 Americans will experience some form of tinnitus, or ringing in the ears.
 The mechanisms that produce tinnitus are not completely understood.

 There are many different causes of tinnitus.
 Some of the most common causes include:

 However, for many people, the exact cause of tinnitus is unknown.

 People react very differently to their tinnitus.
 Some find it a little bothersome, but largely ignore it.
 Others are distressed by their tinnitus and have difficulty concentrating and getting to sleep.
 There are several treatments that can help people cope with their tinnitus, including:

 Individuals interested in participating in a tinnitus study should complete our online questionnaire, which will help us determine your eligibility.

-Watch a video interview of Richard Tyler, PhD, director of the Tinnitus Patient Conference.
-Professionals and patients are welcome to attend the next conference June 14-15, 2013 in Iowa City, Iowa.
+Watch a video presentation by Richard Tyler, PhD, director of the Tinnitus Patient Conference.

 As part of our ongoing research, we invite our patients to complete surveys about their experience with tinnitus.
 If you are interested in sharing information about your condition, please consider completing the following surveys: